fwiko/sharex-server/README.md

 # ShareX Server

-A simple server allowing files to be uploaded via [ShareX](https://sharex.github.io/) and accessed using the returned web address.
+A simple web server allowing files to be uploaded via [ShareX](https://sharex.github.io/), and accessed using the resulting web address.

 ## Build the image